jaihysc/Factorio-AircraftRealism/Docs/AddingNewPlanes.md

 aircraft-landing-speed-<yourPlaneName>=Speed to land, no longer airborne and has collision with other objects (Should be less than the takeoff speed)
 ```

+## Example

+Turn the vanilla car into a flying one.
+See `FlyingCar_0.1.0`, works as a standalone mod.